ThreeSixes/airSuck/README.md

  - Data streams are easy-to-integrate JSON.
  - The libAirSuck package can be used in part or entirely by other python projects to process telemetry data.
    - The libAirSuck package includes aisParse.py, ssrParse.py, airSuckUtil.py, cprMath.py, handler1090.py, and handlerAIS.py.
+ - Metadata from the FAA aircraft registration database can be imported and passed along.

 Support for ACARS data and using the FAA downloadable aircraft database to provide additional aircraft data are planned in future releases.